GPU-Accelerated Computing for AI and Computer Vision

 Schedule

-All lectures will be held at Viale Risorgimento 2, Bologna — Room 1.4, and streamed live on Microsoft Teams:
+All lectures will be held at Viale Risorgimento 2, Bologna (room varies by date — see table below), and streamed live on Microsoft Teams using the same link for all four sessions: Join Microsoft Teams Meeting

 | Date | Time | Location |